baidu-research/HNN/README.md

 Theoretically, HNN provides a unified view towards NN and Inverted SoFtmax (ISF [[2]](https://arxiv.org/pdf/1702.03859.pdf)), a recently proposed retrieval method that mitigates hubness.
 Empirically, HNN demonstrates superior accuracy in a typical retrieval task, Bilingual Lexicon Induction (BLI [[3]](https://arxiv.org/pdf/1710.04087.pdf)).

-If you have any question, please post it on github or email at authentichj@outlook.com
+If you have any question, please post it on github or email authentichj@outlook.com

 # Prerequisites
 Environment